AnyueRae/INFO-550-Final-Project-Renv/README.md

 ##Docker

-Docker image is available on: .
 Use docker build -t project_image . to build the image.
 Run make final_report/report.html to build the compiled final report.